 The result will be the same but much faster and faster: you will have the delete dialog box with just a few clicks.

-NOTE: For viewing the content of the folder you need to enable 'Show hidden files, folders and drives' in Windows Explorer.
+IMPORTANT: To view the content of the folder you need to enable "Show hidden files, folders and drives" in Windows/File Explorer.
 Just in case you don't know the exact steps on how to do this, check out this tutorial.

-Those of you that are not happy with the standard fonts used by Sticky Notes, can use other text editing applications like Microsoft Word, Microsoft Wordpad, etc. You can type your short notes in these editors, select the preferred fonts and formatting and then copy / paste them to Sticky Notes.
-When you do this, the formatting from the text editor will transfer to your note.
+Those of you who are not happy with the standard fonts used by Sticky Notes, can use other text editing applications like Microsoft Word, Microsoft Wordpad and so on.
+You can type your short notes in these editors, select the preferred fonts and formatting and then copy and paste them to Sticky Notes.
+When you do this, the text format will be transferred to your note.

-Just select the text from the text editor, right-click on it and select Copy from the contextual menu or use the shortcut keys 'CTRL+C'.
+Just select the text from the text editor, press and hold or right-click it and select Copy from the contextual menu or use the shortcut keys "CTRL+C".

-On the note where you want to add the text, right-click and select Paste or use the shortcut keys 'CTRL+V'.
-You will have the custom text transferred to your note.
+Right-click (or press and hold) the note and select Paste or use the "CTRL+V" shortcut key.
+You'll have the custom text transferred to your note.

-These little tips & tricks are designed to help you better exploit the potential of Sticky Notes.
-If you have other tips to share, or any questions or problems, don't hesitate to leave a comment.
+These little tips & tricks are designed to help you better use Sticky Notes and improve your experience with it.
+If you have other tips to share, or any questions or problems, don't hesitate to leave a comment below.